TrendsetAM/LandingPageJobland/Jobland specs/MegaContext.md

 - **Use "Application Experience Revolution"** in product demos and user experience content

 ### Competitive Positioning
-ResumeDrop is positioned as the most intuitive and user-friendly job application autofill solution, combining AI intelligence with superior visual user experience.
-Unlike competitors who focus on basic parsing or complex enterprise solutions, ResumeDrop delivers immediate value through its unique drag-and-drop interface and intelligent AI parsing.
+ResumeDropAI is positioned as the most intuitive and user-friendly job application autofill solution, combining AI intelligence with superior visual user experience.
+Unlike competitors who focus on basic parsing or complex enterprise solutions, ResumeDropAI delivers immediate value through its unique drag-and-drop interface and intelligent AI parsing.

 ---